SMART Health Check-in

 Verifier Receive the Response

-The shim decrypts the JWE using the ephemeral private key, validates that state matches the expected value, resolves any artifact_ref inline references, and returns the credentials to the application.
+The shim decrypts the JWE using the ephemeral private key, validates that state matches the expected value, validates the SMART response against the original SMART request, and groups returned Artifacts by request item for the application.

 Cross-Device Flow